stereotype441/language/resources/type-system/inference.md

 - Let `m` be `throw m_1`. _Soundness follows from the fact that `throw m_1` never evaluates to a value._

-### This

-Expression inference of `this`, regardless of context, produces the elaborated expression `this` with static type `T`, and no null shorting clauses, where `T` is the interface type of the immediately enclosing class, enum, mixin, or extension type, or the "on" type of the immediately enclosing extension.

-_The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying this type.
-So soundness is satisfied._

 ### Logical boolean expressions